cashew-systems/pr-review/README.md

 You should aim to provide both micro feedback along with macro feedback.
 Part of the interview is to prioritize what kind of feedback is most valuable to give them.

+Please create a Google Document with your interview and put a header for each file name.
+Record the comments you'd give for the PR along with the line number in the Google Document.

+This PR uses our technology stack, but none of the important issues are specific to Prisma, Typescript, React, or other particular technologies.
+Please focus on the coding style, architecture, organization, API design, and technology agonostic issues.

 ## The ticket text

 ### Summary